 We take clothing seriously here at Ellis Brigham because it doesn’t matter how much you’ve spent on a shiny new hardware set-up, if your clothing sucks, so will your riding day.
 In fabric technology, waterproof is easy (plastic bags are waterproof), breathable is easy (cotton is very breathable) but waterproof & breathable is more complex.
 Remember that without good breathability, body vapour condenses on the inside of a waterproof jacket and you will quickly become wet and stay wet.

-Waterproofing or water resistance is rated using a ‘hydrostatic head’ test where a fabric’s resistance to water pressure from a vertical column of water is rated in millimetres… giving a water resistance rating of, for example, 10,000mm.
+Waterproofing is rated using a ‘hydrostatic head’ test where a fabric’s resistance to water pressure from a vertical column of water is rated in millimetres… giving a water resistance rating of, for example, 10,000mm.
 Some call fabrics with a hydrostatic head of 1,000mm waterproof but in a real world environment wear and pressure would make such fabrics leak quickly.

 Breathability or MVTR (Moisture Vapour Transmission Rate) is measured by the rate at which water vapour passes through a square metre of fabric over a 24 hour period.
 This gives a breathability rating of, for example, 10,000g/m2/24 (often abbreviated to 10,000g).
 You will see us abbreviate fabric performance further to 10k/10k for example… but you will get what this means now won’t you!